Josephs History, Family Crest & Coats of Arms

 - Samuel Josephs, American politician, Member of Pennsylvania State House of Representatives from Philadelphia County, 1862-74

-- Lauri Josephs, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 1980
+- Lauri Josephs, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 1980